 - Residential and Online MPH and Online MS

 - This is a first year course for Online students

 - Winter term(s) for residential students; Winter term(s) for online MPH students; Winter term(s) for online MS students.

-- 2 credit hour(s) for residential students; 2 credit hour(s) for online MPH students for residential students; 2 credit hour(s) for online MS students
+- 2 credit hour(s) for residential students; 2 credit hour(s) for online MPH students; 2 credit hour(s) for online MS students;

 - Instructor(s): Neitzel, Richard (Residential); Neitzel, Richard (Online MPH); Neitzel, Richard (Online MS);